hindu-comm/mail_stream_advaita-l/2015/07/akhanDaakara-vRtti/172__shrImallalitAlAlitaH.md

 > argument.
 >

-​You are talking as if arguments are without any aim or are themselves impotent.
+You are talking as if arguments are without any aim or are themselves impotent.
 That's not the case.
 This is same as if one was engaged in argument whole life to prove his